ietf-wg-asdf/SDF/sdf.md

 order, so the SDF processor may see these overrides before seeing the `sdfRef`.)

-Note that if the referenced definition contains qualities or definitions that are not valid in the context where the sdfRef is used (for instance, if an sdfThing definition would be added in an sdfObject definition), the resulting model, when resolved, may be invalid.
+Note that the definition referenced by `sdfRef` might contain qualities or definitions that are not valid in the context where the `sdfRef` is used.
+In this case, the resulting model, when resolved, may be invalid.
+Example: an sdfRef adds an sdfThing definition in an sdfObject definition.

-As a convention, overrides are intended to be used only for further restricting the set of data values, as shown in {{exa-sdfref}}:  any value for a `cable-length` also is a valid value for a `length`, with the additional restriction that the length cannot be smaller than 5 cm.
+As a convention, overrides are intended to be used only for further restricting the allowable set of data values.
+Such a usage is shown in {{exa-sdfref}}:  any value allowable for a `cable-length` also is an allowable value for a `length`, with the additional restriction that the length cannot be smaller than 5 cm.
-(This is labeled as a convention as it cannot be checked in the general case; a quality of implementation consideration for a tool might be to provide at least some form of checking.)
+(This is labeled as a convention as it cannot be checked in the general case.
+A quality of implementation consideration for a tool might be to provide at least some form of checking.)
-Note that a description is provided that overrides the description of the referenced definition; as this quality is intended for human consumption there is no conflict with the intended goal.
+Note that the example provides a `description` that overrides the `description` of the referenced definition; as this quality is intended for human consumption there is no conflict with the intended goal.

 ~~~
 "sdfData":